 - Consider talking to architects, designers, commercial artists, city planners, event planners, and others whose careers provide the opportunity to envision the future.
 Ask them what they most enjoy about their work

-- Meet with a Career Coach to help you plan out your future career goals
+- Meet with a Career Educator to help you plan out your future career goals

 Reflect on your Futuristic® Talent

 - How can you make your vison of the future happen?